typesandtimes/tale/_drafts/decades.md

 {% include image.html filename="decade/when-new-decade-begins.png" description="Altered headline of the December 10, 1899 Boston Herald." %}

 In an earlier time, the Pope himself might have served as just such an authority.
-After all, our calendar isn't called "[Gregorian](https://en.wikipedia.org/wiki/Pope_Gregory_XIII)" for nothing.
-What we're missing is a _formal standardization_ for the concept of the decade.
-To borrow the visual acuity pun, [20/20](https://www.aoa.org/patients-and-public/eye-and-vision-problems/glossary-of-eye-and-vision-conditions/visual-acuity) enjoys [formal standardization](http://www.icoph.org/dynamic/attachments/resources/icovisualacuity1984.pdf) by the International Council of Ophthalmology while 2020 enjoys no such thing, at least not one with the clout to bring an authoritative answer.

-Instead, in true postmodern fashion, people must hash out their own understanding of the decade question without any authoritative answer, or perhaps, with all too many authoritative answers.
+After all, our calendar isn't called "[Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar)" for nothing; [Pope Gregory XIII]((https://en.wikipedia.org/wiki/Pope_Gregory_XIII)) commissioned it in the 16th century.
+But today, in true postmodern fashion, people must hash out their own understanding of the decade question without any authoritative answer, or perhaps, with all too many authoritative answers.
 Recent articles on the subject have consulted [meteorological associations](https://www.forbes.com/sites/marshallshepherd/2020/01/01/is-2020-the-start-of-a-new-decadea-human-technical-and-climate-perspective/#18ed2fd3ee2f), [philosophy professors](https://www.usatoday.com/story/news/nation/2019/12/10/2020-start-new-decade-some-say-thats-not-until-2021/4366467002/), and [the United States Naval Observatory](https://www.nytimes.com/2019/11/28/us/what-is-decade.html).

-Some might recall similar questions about the true beginning of the new millennium: the first of January, but 2000 or 2001?
-Paleontologist and public intellectual Stephen Jay Gould wrote his 1997 book _[Questioning the Millennium](https://www.hup.harvard.edu/catalog.php?isbn=9780674061644)_ on precisely this question, filling its pages with historical and pop culture debates.
-(Spoiler alert: it was 2001.)

-Less grandiose but more rife with historical evidence is the century question: do centuries begin in years ending with `00` or with `01`?
-The end of the 19th century, _[la fin de siècle](https://en.wikipedia.org/wiki/Fin_de_si%C3%A8cle)_ as it was known in France and in high culture, garnered tremendous attention worldwide.
-Philosophers, intellectuals, journalists, emperors, and popes all debated and ruled on the exact beginning of the 20th century, their efforts published for mass audiences in the world's newspapers.
-In response, where today we have social media, back then they had letters to the editor.

-{% capture german_song %}
-Have you wondered whether we've started a new decade as much as this person? "[Wann fängt das XIX.
-Jahrhundert an?](https://books.google.com/books?id=tRVDAAAAcAAJ&pg=PA857&lpg=PA857&dq=%22Wann+fangt+das+XIX.+Jahrhundert+an?%22&source=bl&ots=rn7HjVD-2F&sig=ACfU3U3D1TvWV04VyzhSD1mx9GH6xczr_Q&hl=en&sa=X&ved=2ahUKEwi44ZLTi-nmAhXjV98KHWmHC2QQ6AEwA3oECAQQAQ#v=onepage&q=%22Wann%20fangt%20das%20XIX.%20Jahrhundert%20an%3F%22&f=false)" ("When Does the 19th Century Begin?") _Allgemeine musikalische Zeitung_, 18 September 1799.
-{% endcapture %}
-{% include image.html
-	img_style="width: 50%;"
-	filename="decade/german-music.png"
-	description=german_song
-	figcaption_style="width: 600px;" %}

-And then finally there's the decade question.
-A millennium is grandiose.
-A century is once in a lifetime.
-But a decade?
-That's pedestrian.
-Indeed, among these three periodizations of history, the decade stands alone as being primarily cultural in nature.
-"Decades are not a function of calendar time," states Newsweek journalist Bill Barol.
-"They are trends, values, and associations, bundled up and tied together in the national memory."[^newsweek]

-# The Two Camps
+# The Two Camps of Counting

 When asked whether 2020 marks a new decade, people fall into two camps, which I'll call the _Cardinals_ and the _Ordinals_.